 Here are some relevant articles regarding the use (or lack thereof) of the need for consistent quality assurance:

-"One of the key findings highlighted in the Baker Report was that the company had cut back on maintenance and safety measures at the plant in order to curtail costs, and that responsibility for the explosion ultimately rested with company senior executives."
+Example of what not to do: BP and the Deepwater Horizon Disaster of 2010"One of the key findings highlighted in the Baker Report was that the company had cut back on maintenance and safety measures at the plant in order to curtail costs, and that responsibility for the explosion ultimately rested with company senior executives."
 (5)

 "Despite the hazards of the Macondo well site, the known maintenance issues on the rig, and the setbacks that had caused the project to be over budget, BP felt confident that it had found oil."
 (8)